Manchu Chess Manchu Chess

 Strategy

-While black is the stronger side, the black player must be careful not to lose pieces too easily to the banner.
+The red player must be careful not to lose pieces too easily to the banner.